junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "And you should be in bed by now," Dean nudges Sam, then turning to the rest of the group.
 "We all should.
 At least I know I'm exhausted.
 You can take the guest room, Donatello, Room 15."

 Cas opens his mouth, but no words come out.
 Room 15 used to be his room, even before he really needed a room.
-And now he knows, it's a guest room -- not his, just allowing him to stay briefly -- and that he doesn't have that room anymore now with the new gust staying.
+And now he knows, it's a guest room -- not his, just allowing him to stay briefly -- and that he doesn't have that room anymore now with the new guest staying.
 He stares at the floor, thinking, wondering, if it's another one of those non-spoken human social rules that he should pick on, that Dean's probably hinting something about his leaving, when he hears his name.

 "Cas, you can take one of the other empty bedrooms, like the Room 13 is a nice one.
 Or if you don't like the number, Room 9 is also close, whichever you like," Dean says casually.
 "What do you think?"